Potential enlargement of the European Union: Ireland

 The European Council has recognised that following the UK withdrawal from the EU, if Northern Ireland were to be incorporated into a united Ireland it would automatically rejoin the EU under the current Irish membership.
 A historical precedent for this was the incorporation of East Germany into the Federal Republic of Germany as a single European Communities member state.

 Romania

-A similar scenario has been envisioned with the unification of Moldova and Romania, which would incorporate the current territory of Moldova into Romania and therefore into the EU.
-About 44% of the Moldovans that were polled in 2021 supported such a scenario.
+Opinion polls in both Moldova and Romania show significant support for the unification of the two countries, based on their reciprocal historical and cultural ties.
+Such a scenario would result in Moldova becoming part of an enlarged Romania and therefore receiving the benefits and obligations of the latter's EU membership.
+An obstacle would be the existence of the breakaway Pridnestrovian Moldavian Republic (Transnistria), which the international community recognizes to be de jure part of Moldova's sovereign territory but is de facto independent.
+Transnistria's almost complete absence of historical or political precedents for being part of Romania, its ethnic composition despite the presence of Romanian-speakers and its political and military backing from Russia have been seen as major hurdles to integration of the region with both Romania and the EU.
+Another likely barrier from within Moldova would be opposition on the part of the autonomous territory of Gagauzia, whose population has been mostly against integration with Romania since the 1990s.
+2014 referendums held by the Gagauz government showed both overwhelming support for the region joining the Customs Union of the Eurasian Economic Union and a similar level of rejection to closer ties with the EU.

 Possible incorporation of special member state territories

 There are multiple special member state territories, some of which are not fully covered by the EU treaties and apply EU law only partially, if at all.
 It is possible for a dependency to change its status regarding the EU or some particular treaty or law provision.
 The territory may change its status from participation to leaving or from being outside to joining.